Session hijacking is one of the most common web security threats. It is easy to launch if proper defenses are not...

 Session hijacking prevention and its benefits

-What's important to remember is it's possible for an attacker to steal and reuse session identifiers or other sensitive cookie values when they're stored or transmitted insecurely.
+What's important to remember when learning how to prevent session hijacking and other attacks is it's possible for an attacker to steal and reuse session identifiers or other sensitive cookie values when they're stored or transmitted insecurely.
 While providing 100% protection can be difficult, encryption is the main defense.
 When a user authenticates, Secure Sockets Layer and a secure cookie should be mandatory.
-When authenticated users visit one or more secure pages, they should continue to be forced to use HTTPS with Secure and HttpOnly flags set on sensitive cookies.
+When authenticated users visit one or more secure pages, they should continue to be forced to use HTTPS with Secure and HttpOnly flags set on sensitive session cookies.
 The session ID should be a random value that cannot be easily predicted.

 Sometimes, the session IDs are obscured via hex, Unicode or some other type of encoding, which is a poor practice and should be avoided.
 Security by obscurity never works.
 Short session timeouts should be enforced to mitigate risk.
 Controls should be used to block multiple sessions under the same account and never validate the client by just the IP address.
 Verify the token -- generated upon login, which should be stored with the user's ID session in the database -- matches.
 Finally, the HTTP_USER_AGENT should also be verified to make sure it has not changed.
 Hijacking attacks are dangerous and can give attackers an authenticated connection, which could allow them to gain greater access.
 Session hijacking prevention becomes more critical as these attacks become more elaborate.